grandadmiral-thrawn/metQC/_posts/2015-02-12-swe-and-sno.markdown

 date: 2015-02-12T14:03:02-08:00
 ---

-## Recent courses of SWE, SNO, and PRE on H15MET as a comparison (2013)
+## Recent courses of SWE, SNOW-MELT LYSIMETER, and PRECIPITATION on H15MET as a comparison (2013)

 2013 H15 met shows an expected pattern with winter snow water accumulation and summer disappearance, then fall snow (and snow/rain) rebuild the accumulation.